-Daytime neuromuscular stimulation of the tongue (e.g., eXciteOSA) is considered experimental and investigational for the treatment of OSA or snoring because the effectiveness of these approaches has not been established.
+Daytime neuromuscular stimulation of the tongue (e.g., eXciteOSA) is considered experimental and investigational for the treatment of OSA or snoring.
+There is insufficient evidence in the peer reviewed medical literature to establish long term safety, efficacy, and effect on net health outcomes.